 There are a few simple, but important, do's and don'ts to prepare your dataset for post-processing in StarTools.

-Really, these all boil down to making sure your is as virgin as possible.
-Note that doesn't mean noise-free or even good, it just means you have adhered to all best the below conditions and practices to the best of your abilities.
+Most advice boils down to making sure your dataset is as virgin as possible.
+Note that doesn't mean noise-free or even good, it just means you have adhered to all the conditions and best-practices outlined here, to the best of your abilities.

 When learning how to process astrophotography images, the last thing you want to do, is learning all sorts of post-processing tricks and techniques, just to work around issues that are easily avoidable during acquisition or pre-processing.
 Fixing acquisition and pre-processing issues during post-processing, will never look as good, while you will also not learn much from this; it is likely whatever you learn and do to fix a particular dataset learn is likely not applicable to the next.